 The profile of the Supervisory Board shall periodically, at least once every three years, be reviewed.

 Certain important shareholder and/or Executive Board resolutions require the approval of the Supervisory Board.
 These include the issuance, acquisition or disposal of shares, amendments to the Articles of Association, dissolution of the Company, certain major co-operations, acquisitions and divestments as well as the remuneration policy for members of the Executive Board.
 The Supervisory Board is the corporate body that resolves on the remuneration of the members of the Executive Board.

 The RemCo consists of a minimum of three and a maximum of four members.
-The Supervisory board elects a member of the Supervisory board to be the chairman of the Remuneration committee.
-The primary task of the RemCo is to assist and advice the Supervisory Board in fulfilling its responsibilities by establishing and maintaining competitive and fair remuneration policies for the Executive Board of Arcadis NV.
+The Supervisory board elects a member of the Supervisory board to be the chairperson of the Remuneration committee.
+The primary task of the RemCo is to assist and advise the Supervisory Board in fulfilling its responsibilities by establishing and maintaining competitive and fair remuneration policies for the Executive Board of Arcadis NV.
 The remuneration task includes, amongst other things, that the RemCo advises the Supervisory Board on remuneration of the members of the Executive Board including the remuneration structure and the amount of fixed and variable components of the remuneration as well as on the allocation of options and shares under the existing Arcadis Incentive plans.
 The committee also has the task of annually preparing the remuneration report.

-The present composition of the RemCo and ASC as well as information about its members are provided here.
-Both committees have their own charter.
+The present composition of the ASC as well as information about its members is provided here.
+The ASC has its own charter.